How can I help?

 What’s expected from mentors

-- Use best efforts to attend all Abramson events throughout the year
+- Attend Abramson events and mentor trainings throughout the year

 Click here for more information on ASF's mentor expectations.

 Mentors are matched with first-year Scholars each spring, but we accept applications on an ongoing basis.
-Here are the steps to take to become an Abramson mentor:
+If you are interested in becoming an ASF mentor, apply here.

 Become an ASF Advisor

 By volunteering your expertise as an Abramson Advisor, you will be providing specific advice to both our Scholars and their mentors on an as-needed basis.
-This can take the form of academic, career, financial, and mental health counseling.
-The amount of time Advisors will need to commit to the Advisor Community is expected to be no more than [2 or 3 hours] a month, but will ultimately depend on the demand for services you are able to provide.
+This can take the form of academic, career, financial, or mental health advising.
+The amount of time Advisors will need to commit to the advisor community is expected to be no more than 2 or 3 hours a month, but will ultimately depend on the demand for services you are able to provide.

 Click here for more information on ASF's advisor expectations.